auditassistant/json-query/README.md

 var jsonQuery = require('json-query')
 ```

-### jsonQuery(query, options)
+### `jsonQuery(query, options)`

-Specify a query and what to query - returns an object that describes the result of the query.
+Specify a query and what to query.
+Returns an object that describes the result of the query.

 ```js